samhithamuvva28/Visual_Learning_Assitant_LDM/README.md

 # Visual Learning Assitant Framework using LDM

 This project builds a text-conditioned image generation pipeline for educational diagrams by:
-- Merging AI2D and ScienceQA image–caption data
+- Merging AI2D and ScienceQA image caption data
 - Computing CLIP text embeddings
 - Fine-tuning the Stable Diffusion VAE on the merged dataset
 - Training a lightweight text-conditioned UNet with a DDIM sampler on VAE latents